 In the event that your truck accident resulted from illegal misconduct of any kind, the defendant could face punitive damages along with the rest of the compensation they owe to you.
 Your Newton truck accident attorney will advise you as to how the nature and severity of the defendant’s actions that caused your accident could impact your final case award.

-When you choose Helton, Cody & Associates, PLLC, to represent you in a truck accident case, we will do everything we can to maximize the results of your recovery efforts.
+When you choose Law Office of Lyndon R. Helton, PLLC, to represent you in a truck accident case, we will do everything we can to maximize the results of your recovery efforts.
 We have experience dealing with the biggest auto insurance carriers in the state and we know the tactics they often use to try to avoid liability for accident claims.
 We also know how to uncover the various channels of compensation that are likely available to you in a personal injury case.
 Our goal is to settle your claim as swiftly as possible for the maximum compensation possible, but we are fully prepared and willing to take your case to litigation if necessary.

 A: Truck accident claims tend to involve more complex legal issues than standard passenger vehicle accident cases.
 You could face issues like vicarious liability, complicated insurance claim disputes, and more significant damages.
 Having an experienced Newton truck accident attorney represent your claim means a higher chance of success and a greater likelihood of maximizing your final compensation.